Knicks guard Jalen Brunson sits on the bench in the...

 Knicks guard Jalen Brunson sits on the bench in the second quarter during Game 7 of the NBA Eastern Conference Semifinals against the Pacers on Sunday at Madison Square Garden.
 Credit: Newsday/J. Conrad Williams Jr.

-If it was an off-Broadway production, this remake of the Knicks might have been canceled after one night.
-But instead, the Knicks will make their home debut under the spotlight of Madison Square Garden Friday night.
-And with one failed rehearsal behind them, the eagerly expected incarnation of the franchise takes on a task that is only slightly less daunting.
+Instead, they will make their home debut under the spotlight of Madison Square Garden on Friday night.
+With one failed rehearsal behind them, the eagerly expected incarnation of the franchise will take on a task that is only slightly less daunting.

-Humbled by the defending champion Boston Celtics on Tuesday night, the Knicks will host the Indiana Pacers — the NBA’s leading scoring team last season who knocked an injury-depleted Knicks squad out of the playoffs.
+Humbled by the defending champion Celtics on Tuesday night, the Knicks will host the Indiana Pacers, who led the NBA in scoring last season and knocked an injury-depleted Knicks squad out of the playoffs.

 But more than figuring out the schemes of the opposition, the Knicks are intent on improving their own performance.